 “The overall picture is dire – not one of decline as much as demise within the next generation unless trends change significantly,” said the Rev. Dwight Zscheile, an expert in denominational decline and renewal.
 An Episcopal priest, Zscheile is vice president of innovation and associate professor of congregational mission and leadership at Luther Seminary in St. Paul, Minnesota.

 “At this rate, there will be no one in worship by around 2050 in the entire denomination,” Zscheile told Episcopal News Service.

-The decline is, of course, nothing new.
+The decline has been observed for many years.
 The Episcopal Church has seen declining membership, to varying degrees, since the 1960s, when it counted 3.4 million members.
 As of 2019, it had about 1.8 million.
 Membership is down 17.4% over the last 10 years.